Harper's HR powers Phillies past Padres, into World Series

 Reliever David Robertson was pulled after a pair of one-out walks in the ninth.
 Ranger Suárez made his first relief appearance of the season and retired Trent Grisham on a bunt and got Austin Nola — brother of Phils ace Aaron Nola — on a routine fly to finish it for a huge save.

-Then it was time to party.
 The Phillie Phanatic swayed a National League champions flag as the postseason banger “Dancing On My Own” blared throughout the stadium.
 Alec Bohm and Nick Castellanos stripped off their shirts and danced in the clubhouse.
 Cigars were let.
 Cheap beer was sprayed.
-The alcohol puddles on the carpet rivaled the ones caused by the rain on a sloppy, gusty Game 5.
+The alcohol puddles on the carpet went deeper than the ones caused by the rain in a sloppy, gusty Game 5.

 Philly, get ready.